SSL Pending Shopify: Why It Happens and How to Fix It

 After changing the domain settings, it takes time for DNS changes to propagate.

-Generally, this process could take just a few hours or up to 48 hours, but then, in some cases, it may still last for a longer duration.
+Generally, this process can take just a few hours or up to 48 hours, but in some cases it may last longer.

 3. Third-Party Domain Configuration Problems